civican/legisinfo/42-1/bills/C-91/bill_text.md

 ### Section 45

-Following consultations by the Minister with the Office, a variety of Indigenous governments and other Indigenous governing bodies and a variety of Indigenous organizations in order to take into account the unique circumstances and needs of Indigenous groups, com­munities and peoples, the Governor in Council may make regulations
+  **(1)** Following consultations by the Minister with the Office, a variety of Indigenous governments and other Indigenous governing bodies and a variety of Indigenous organizations in order to take into account the unique circumstances and needs of Indigenous groups, com­munities and peoples, the Governor in Council may make regulations

     respecting complaints referred to in section `27`, including

     the filing of complaints, including the conditions that must be met before complaints may be filed,

     the review of complaints, and

     the reports made after conducting the review of complaints, including the type of recommendations that may be made in those reports, the period of time within which the reports must be completed and the persons or entities to which the reports must be provided;

     respecting procedures for consultations required under this Act as well as for the negotiation of agreements or arrangements under sections 8 and 9;

+    for the purpose of section 10.1,

+    specifying the services to which access may be provided in an Indigenous language and the region in which a federal institution or its agent or mandatary may provide access to those services in that language,

+    defining the expression "provide access to services", and

+    defining the expressions "capacity" and "demand" and specifying the circumstances in which a federal institution or its agent or mandatary has the capacity to provide access to services in an Indigen­ous language and those in which demand for access to services in that language is sufficient;

     specifying other information to be included in the annual report for the purposes of paragraph `43`(2)(d); and

     generally, for carrying out the purposes and provisions of this Act.

+  **(2)** The regulations made under paragraph (1)(a.2) may provide definitions and requirements that vary depending on

+    the Indigenous language in question;

+    the use and vitality of that language;

+    the unique circumstances and needs of an Indigen­ous group, community or people that uses that language;

+    the region where that language is used; and

+    the federal institution or its agent or mandatary that may provide access to services in that language.

 ### Section 45.1